danpla/dpscreenocr/doc/manual.md

 ### Split text blocks

-If this option is enabled, dpScreenOCR will try to detect and split independent text blocks, such as columns.
-Otherwise, everything is treated as a contiguous block of text.
-This behavior is best described by the following picture, which shows a two-column text layout (A) recognized with (B) and without (C) the "Split text blocks"
+If this option is enabled, dpScreenOCR tries to split independent blocks of text, such as columns.
+Otherwise, the text is treated as one continuous block.
+This behavior is best illustrated by the following image, which shows a two-column text layout (A) recognized with (B) and without (C) the "Split text blocks" option:
-option:

 ![](manual-data/split.svg)

-Disabling this option will not prevent dpScreenOCR from detecting paragraphs.
+This option does not affect paragraph detection.

 ### Languages

 This is the list of languages that dpScreenOCR can use to recognize text.
-You can choose more than one, but be aware that this may slow down recognition and reduce its accuracy.
+You can select more than one, but be aware that this may slow down recognition and reduce its accuracy.